FavryTech-Scholar/-Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 - Database Inspection : In the initial data collection phase , I  inspected the company’s database using SQL code  to check for missing data (NULL) in each of the tables in the company’s database.
 - I extracted the  required data for the purpose of the data analysis project using SQL complex query and SQL data aggregation .

-# Data Cleaning/Formatting:
+# Data Cleaning and Formatting:
 - I used SQL codes to clean and format the data to conform to the required data format.
 - I downloaded the result of my SQL Queries from the company’s database  as a csv file to my PC.

 # Loading Data into Power BI:
 - I loaded the downloaded csv files into Power BI for the purpose of Data Visualization and Building interactive dashboard/report.

-# Exploratory Data Analysis (EDA): EDA involves exploring the sales data in order to answer
+# Exploratory Data Analysis (EDA):
-some key questions such as :
+EDA involves exploring the sales data in order to answer some key questions such as :
 - Who are the top 10 customers of the company ?
 - What particular products are the Top customers buying  ?